 What followed was another 20 years on the Australian run.
 The Great Britain did not see much action out of the ordinary, but one voyage was interrupted to claim the uninhabited island of St. Martin for the Empire.
 During the 20 years that passed, the liners of the world evolved swiftly and the Great Britain became more and more outdated with every year.
 In 1876, she was laid up after having completed 32 round-trip voyages to Australia.
 Awaiting a possible buyer, the ship’s future remained uncertain.

 Four years later, in 1882, the ship was finally sold.
 Bought by Anthony Gibbs, Sons & Co., her new owners decided to remove the ship’s old engines and completely refit her as a three-masted windjammer.
+Curiously, it was also decided to cover the ship’s once innovative iron hull in wood.
 In stark contrast to her glory days as a passenger liner, the Great Britain was now employed as a pure cargo vessel, carrying Welsh coal and wheat to San Francisco around Cape Horn.

 Yet this service would not last very long.
 In 1886, on only her third voyage, the ship encountered trouble in a storm off Cape Horn and had to seek refuge at Port Stanley on the Falkland Islands.
 When inspected, it was found that the ship had suffered considerable damage and her owners found it too expensive to repair her.
 Instead, she was sold to the Falklands Trading Company.
 The old Great Britain now faced her most disgraceful time, as she was converted into a floating coal and wool storage hulk.
 For the next 51 years she was used for this purpose, and was finally moved to the nearby Sparrow Cove on April 12th, 1937.
 Here she was scuttled and as the years went by, she slipped further into oblivion.